-New BMW M2 design leaked: price, specs and release date
+New BMW M2 rendered: price, specs and release date

-A new super-quick BMW M2 sports car will arrive in 2022 and its front-bumper design looks to have been leaked in new images uploaded to instagram.
+A new super-quick BMW M2 sports car will arrive in 2022 and these exclusive renders give you a glimpse at how it might look.
 Read on for more details.

 - More aggressive styling than standard 2 Series